► First electric car for Subaru

 ► EV will be similarly sized to Forester

-Subaru has confirmed the name of its first electric production car: Solterra.
+Subaru has teased more pictures of its first electric production car – the Solterra.
 The new mid-size crossover SUV is scheduled to go on sale in 2022.
-The name Solterra is, as you'd assume, the joining of 'sol' and 'terra' – or sun and earth in Latin.

 The new EV will use an all-electric platform developed with Toyota.
 Subaru calls it 'e-Subaru Global Platform', while Toyota calls it e-TNGA.
 Along with the Solterra from Subaru, the platform will also spawn the Toyota bZ4X crossover and more EVs from both brands to come.